Good Recordkeeping – The Path to Success

 5. Risk-Reducing Benefits

 Two risk-reducing benefits associated with bookkeeping are the ability to detect fraud and embezzlement.
 You might not want to think about it, but there’s always a chance that your business will experience fraud or embezzlement if you have employees or business partners.
-If your bookkeeper is honest and good at the job, he or she will be able to spot suspicious business transactions.
+If your bookkeeper is honest and good at their job, he or she will be able to spot suspicious business transactions.
 For example, if your business partner uses business funds to pay $1,000 per-month to a mysterious consultant you’ve never heard of, then the bookkeeping records will show the evidence.
 If you’ve hired a bookkeeper instead of doing it yourself, keep tabs on the bookkeeper to make sure that person is doing an honest job.

 6. Tax Returns